PrismaticFlower/shaderpatch/readme.md

-# SWBFII Shader Patch
+# Shader Patch
-Shader Patch is a mod for SWBFII primarilly focused around two things providing sublte but meaningful, non-intrusive improvements to the game's shaders and exposing more advanced capabilties relating to shaders for modders.
+Shader Patch is a mod for SWBFII (2005) primarilly focused around two things providing sublte but meaningful, non-intrusive improvements to the game's shaders and exposing more advanced capabilties relating to shaders for modders.

 All polite feedback, bug reports and feature requets are welcomed.
 You can do so here or if Discord is more your speed you can use it to do so [here](https://discord.gg/x6UQvZb).